B-Interactive/cloudflare-stream-wordpress/README.md

 Without that constant the plugin derives a key from `wp_salt()`.
 If salts change and no dedicated encryption key was set, stored secrets become unreadable until you save a new API token and generate a new signing key.
 The signing key id stays in plaintext so an unreadable PEM can still be revoked at Cloudflare by id.

+### Who can do what

+- **Content editors** (anyone who can edit posts) can insert the block or shortcode, open the Stream library to browse and search, select a video, and preview signed playback in the editor.
+- **Administrators** manage API credentials, signing keys and player settings, and perform library mutations: upload, rename and delete.
+On a multisite network those settings live under Network Admin, so the practical gate is reaching the network admin screens.

 ### Signed URLs

 Three terms get used loosely and are worth separating:

-- **API Token** — the long-lived server-side secret this plugin uses to manage your Stream account.
+- **API Token**: the long-lived server-side secret this plugin uses to manage your Stream account.
 It never appears on the front end.
-- **Playback token** — a short-lived signed credential (a JWT) that authorises playing one specific video until it expires.
+- **Playback token**: a short-lived signed credential (a JWT) that authorises playing one specific video until it expires.
-- **Signed URL** — the player URL with a playback token substituted in place of the plain video ID, so `https://iframe.cloudflarestream.com/VIDEO_ID` becomes `https://iframe.cloudflarestream.com/<playback-token>`.
+- **Signed URL**: the player URL with a playback token substituted in place of the plain video ID, so `https://iframe.cloudflarestream.com/VIDEO_ID` becomes `https://iframe.cloudflarestream.com/<playback-token>`.
 The signed URL is not a separate credential; it is simply how the playback token is delivered.

 Plugin settings, at **Settings → Cloudflare Stream** in the WordPress admin:

-- **Use Signed URLs** (default: on) — render embeds as signed URLs rather than plain video IDs.
+- **Use Signed URLs** (default: on): render embeds as signed URLs rather than plain video IDs.
-- **Signed URL Expiration** (default: 60 minutes, range 1–1440) — how long each playback token stays valid, and therefore how long its signed URL works.
+- **Signed URL Expiration** (default: 60 minutes, range 1–1440): how long each playback token stays valid, and therefore how long its signed URL works.
 Keep this longer than your longest video.

 Playback tokens are minted locally with OpenSSL when a signing key is configured.
 Without a key, the plugin asks Cloudflare's `/token` endpoint for them instead.
 If a key is configured but local signing fails, the plugin falls back to that same Cloudflare `/token` API so playback stays signed, and surfaces the issue in Settings, an admin notice, Site Health, and an editor-only HTML comment.
 If both local signing and the API fail, embeds are left empty (unsigned playback is never used while Use Signed URLs is on).